Cook smarter

 Biga is a stiff, dough-like pre-ferment with low hydration, typically 50-60% water to flour ratio.
 This traditional Italian preferment is firmer and drier than poolish, resembling a stiff bread dough.

-• Hydration: 50-60% (significantly less water than flour)
+Hydration 50-60% (less water than flour)

-• Consistency: Stiff, shaggy dough
+Consistency Stiff, shaggy dough

-• Fermentation time: 12-24 hours typically
+Fermentation 12-24 hours at room temp

-• Flavor profile: Nutty, wheaty, mild acidity
+Flavor Nutty, wheaty, mild acidity

-• Texture contribution: Chewy, structured crumb
+Texture Chewy, structured crumb

 Biga produces a stronger, more structured crumb than poolish, giving a chewier texture.
-The lower hydration drives acetic acid production (vinegar-like) rather than the lactic acid (yogurt-like) you get from wetter ferments — which is what gives biga its deep, nutty, wheaty flavor that holds up under bold toppings.
+The lower hydration drives acetic acid production (vinegar-like) rather than the lactic acid (yogurt-like) you get from wetter ferments: which is what gives biga its deep, nutty, wheaty flavor that holds up under bold toppings.

 The stiff consistency needs more vigorous mixing to fully incorporate into the final dough.
 That extra mixing develops gluten, which feeds directly into the characteristic chew.
+The first time I switched from poolish to biga for a Neapolitan batch, the difference in bite was immediately obvious: a satisfying resistance that poolish doughs just don't deliver.

-Biga Fermentation Stages:
+Biga Fermentation Timeline

 Visual Cues for Ready Biga: